Dom-888/Second-Milestone-Project/README.md

 - **Services**
     - [GitPod](https://www.gitpod.io/) was the main IDE in which the project was developed.
     - [Git](https://git-scm.com/) was used for version control during the development process.
-    - [GitHub](https://github.com/) was used for remote repository hosting.
+    - [GitHub](https://github.com/) was used to host the project in a remote repository.
     - [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) was used to test responsiveness and quickly debug code.
     - [HTML Validator](https://validator.w3.org/) was used to test the HTML code.
     - [CSS Validator](https://jigsaw.w3.org/css-validator/) was used to test the CSS code.